keiran-rowell/keiran-rowell.github.io/_posts/2026-04-01-the-oxygen-apocalypse.md

 ![Hamersley Range Banded Iron Formation](/images/BIF_Hameresley_ranges.jpg)

 Banded iron formation in the Hamersley Range, WA.
-Dated from the Neoarchean to the Paeleoproterozoic era.
+Dated from the Neoarchaean to the Paeleoproterozoic era.
 [James St. John](https://www.flickr.com/photos/jsjgeology/14872822457/), [CC BY 2.0]
 {:.figcaption}

 During this one-off purge of iron from the oceans the sea surface was coated, encrusted with ore layers up to a kilometer thick.
 We use the scabs of the oxidised ferrous sea to build out steel reinforced cities today.